FoxMoss/FoxLauncher/web/docs/index.md

 - Doesn't require an install games, nor to install the launcher.
 - Can use elevated chrome permissions.

+NOTE: The design and style of FoxLauncher is being rapidly prototyped, screenshots may look different to the actual product, functionality should stay the same.

 ## Install

 ### 1. Install Launcher